augmentedstartups/AR_HandGestures/A_HandRotation/README.md

 Lastly before we build the app, we save everything and then under Rotation Manager, Rotation script, we drag and drop our cube prefab under object.

 ## Building the App
-•	Let’s click File>> Build Settings.
+*	Let’s click File>> Build Settings.
 Change our source to Android, Add open scene, set to internal
-•	Don’t forget to set players settings.
+*	Don’t forget to set players settings.
 Disable multithreaded rendering, Change our package ID as well as our Android OS package to Nougat 7.0.
 And finally ARCore checked.
 This should be second nature by now.
-•	DEMO
+*	DEMO
-•	So now following the process you can see that we are able to rotate the cube.
+*	So now following the process you can see that we are able to rotate the cube.
 We can add a multiplier to the code to make the cube spin faster with respect to our hand, if we want to.

 ## Enhancing the project
 So now that you know the basics, you can head over to the unity asset store and add in any prefab that you want whether it may be free or paid.
 I bought this back Muscles Animated Asset.
 And you can see the results are amazing once we are able to rotate it with our hands.
 To do this all you have to do is perform the same process as the cube or you can make the 3d asset a child of the cube and just disable the mesh render for the cube.

 Links to this prefab can be found in the description below:
-Okay that is it from me, thank you for watching and see you in the next lectures Video
+Okay that is it from me, thank you for watching and see you in the next lectures